top of page

 Biography

 Hailed by the Times as ‘a prodigious talent, that could blossom in any direction she chooses,’ and by renowned composer John Williams as ‘an extraordinary actor and consummate musician,’ Sophie Kauer’s cello playing is characterised by the ‘beautiful, sensual depths’ of its tone (Die Zeit), ‘impeccable technique and deep musicality’ (Richard Balcombe).
 With her debut EP, Unsung, recently released by Deutsche Grammophon, she became the youngest artist to reach no 1 on the Classical On-Demand Audio Streaming Chart.
-She is a Classic FM ‘Rising Star,’ and was chosen by the Times as the Classical Breakthrough nominee for the 2023 South Bank Sky Arts Awards.
+She is a Classic FM ‘Rising Star,’ has been nominated for an Opus Klassik Award, and was chosen by the Times as the Classical Breakthrough nominee for the 2023 South Bank Sky Arts Awards.
 She was named ‘One to Watch’ by People Magazine and a ‘Rising Star of Stage and Screen for 2023’ by the Evening Standard.

-Recent and upcoming highlights include solo and chamber music performances at the Stage+ Bach300 Festival in Leipzig, alongside Lang Lang, Daniel Hope and Albrecht Meyer, also broadcast on ARTE, Saint-Saëns’ Cello Concerto No 1 with Alondra de la Parra at the Paax GNP Festival in Mexico, the Elgar Cello Concerto with Gordon Hamilton and the Düsseldorfer Symphoniker and Rebecca Miller and the Bishops Stortford Sinfonia, solo recitals in Oslo as part of the Kalkmølla Kulturstasjon and FRAM Konsertserie, and Tchaikovsky’s Rococo Variations with Phillip Ellis and Surrey Mozart Players in the UK.
-She also co organised a chamber music festival celebrating works by female composers at the Norwegian Academy of Music in Oslo.
+Recent highlights include solo and chamber music performances at the Bach300 Festival in Leipzig (broadcast on ARTE), alongside Lang Lang, Daniel Hope and Albrecht Meyer, Festspillene in Bergen, Saint- Saëns’ Cello Concerto No. 1 with Alondra de la Parra at the Paax GNP Festival in Mexico, the Elgar Cello Concerto with Gordon Hamilton and the Düsseldorfer Symphoniker, and solo and chamber recitals in Oslo as part of the Kalkmølla Kulturstasjon, Blaafarveværket, FRAM and Dextra Musica concert series’.
+Her upcoming 2024-25 season will see her perform at international concert venues, including Dukes Hall (London), Aram Khachaturian Concert Hall (Yerevan) and Oslo Konserthus.
+Sophie has commissioned various new pieces from female composers to premiere and also co organised a chamber music festival celebrating works by female composers at the Norwegian Academy of Music in Oslo, in a commitment to support underrepresented voices in classical music.

-Sophie plays a modern cello made by Ragnar Hayn in 2020.
+Sophie plays on a modern cello made by Ragnar Hayn in 2020.

 bottom of page